 Work is due to be completed in September 2023.

 There are fast and frequent trains between Gatwick and London and it's never been easier to use your Oyster or contactless payment card.

-Gatwick Express is the fastest rail link between the airport and central London.
-Non-stop trains run to and from London Victoria every 15 minutes and take 30 minutes (35 minutes on Sundays).
+Gatwick Express offers a non-stop rail service between the airport and Victoria in central London.
+Trains run every 15 minutes and take around 30 minutes (35 minutes on Sundays).